-If the banana bread you’ve bought or baked didn’t get gobbled up immediately, you might be wondering how to store it, or how long does it last.
+If the banana bread you’ve bought or baked didn’t get devoured immediately, you might be wondering how to store it or how long it lasts.
 After all, you don’t want it to spoil.

 Do you treat it the same way you do regular bread, or does it require special treatment?